 After each section, there will be a knowledge check based on the training material you’ve just finished!
 Since there’s a lot of content, the goal of these knowledge checks is to help you determine if you were able to get a few of the major key takeaways.

-Lastly, this training will be updated on a quarterly basis to ensure you all have the latest and greatest material!
+Lastly, this training will be updated on a semi annual basis to ensure you all have the latest and greatest material!
 We are continuously delivering product updates and thus you should check both the public roadmap and message center posts to stay up to date.

 Let us know what you think below in the comments!